-Sweet egg bread rolls are the snack of choice at the beach in Chile.
-Ladies usually wearing an all-white uniform sell the homemade egg pieces of bread there.
-Also is very popular on picnics.
+Pan de Huevo Chilean Sweet Bread Rolls are the snack of choice at the beach in Chile.
+Ladies, usually wearing an all-white uniform, sell homemade pieces of bread there.
+It also is very popular at picnics.

 This version is not very sweet and is meant to be rustic looking.